 When practicing stalls always make sure that you have sufficient altitude.
-The stall characteristics of the Horizon ET are very straightforward.
-If you push out slowly it is hardly possible to stall the glider at all and the Horizon ET will mush without a tendency to drop a wing.
-The sink rate is more than doubled, if you 'fly' the glider in this mode.
-If you push out harder, the nose of the glider will come up a little higher.
-This is followed by a gentle pitch down and the glider will regain flying speed.
+The stall characteristics of the EZ2 are very straight-foward.
+If you push out slowly it is hardly possible to stall the glider at all and the EZ2 will mush without a tendency to drop a wing.
+The sink rate is more than doubled, if you "fly" the glider in this mode.
+If you push out harder, the nose of the glider will come up a little bit higher.
+A gentle pitch down will follow this and the glider will regain flying speed.
 There is not a lot of altitude lost in the type of maneuver.
 Never stall your glider completely with the nose pitched-up very high.
 This is one of the most uncontrollable and dangerous maneuvers for any tailless aircraft and can result in a tail slide and severe tumble.
 Stalls in a coordinated turn are difficult to do by mistake.
-If you push out too much in a turn the glider will turn tighter, unless you are flying very slowly in which case you may enter a spin (see Spins).
+If you push out too much in a turn the glider will turn tighter, unless you are flying very slowly in which case you may enter a spin (see SPINS below).